wwwjk366/think.data.science/content/post/preprocess-your-text-for-NLP-models-cleaner/index.md

 ```

-This makes our code very readable and easy to manipulate.
-We can read the dot `.` as "then" :
+This makes our code readable and easy to manipulate.
+We can read out our code too --- just read the dot `.` as "then" in your mind :
 > sample text **then** strip html **then** remove between square brackets **then** remove numbers"

 ## Full implementation

-So my full definition of the class looks like this: (example and many functions are from Nugget)
+So my full definition of the class looks like this: (example and many functions are from KDNugget)

 ```python
 import re, string, unicodedata